apache/ignite/modules/control-center-agent/README.txt

     1) Get security token on Web Console "Profile" screen.

-    2) Test drive for metadata load from database.
-Activated by option: -tm or --test-drive-metadata.
+    2) Demp for metadata load from database.
        In this mode an in-memory H2 database will started.
        How to evaluate:
          2.1) Go to Ignite Web Console "Metadata" screen.